Brewarrina: Pre-colonisation

 The town is located amid the traditional lands of the Ngemba, Murrawarri, Euahlayi (Yuwaalaraay), Weilwan, and Barranbinya peoples, who have lived on the land for at least 2000 generations.
-The area has a long Indigenous Australian history and was once the meeting ground for over 5,000 people.
+The area has a long Indigenous Australian history and was once a great gathering site for Indigenous people.

 The Ngunnhu (Brewarrina Aboriginal Fish Traps) are estimated to be over 40,000 years old.

 The name Brewarrina is derived from burru waranha, a Weilwan Weilwan name for a species of acacia, Cassia tree, "Acacia clumps", "a native standing", or "place where wild gooseberry grows".

 19th century

 The first British colonists arrived in the district in the early 1840s, with the brothers William and Nelson Lawson (sons of Lieutenant William Lawson) establishing two holdings – one called Walcha and another called Mohanna.
 Henry Cox (son of William Cox) formed Quantambone, while George Joseph Druitt (son of Major George Druitt) established Brewareena West.
 These pastoralists were the colonial elite with extensive other landholdings and employed managers to run their properties.
 For instance, William Lewis and then Cornelius "Con" Bride were the first managers for Quantambone.

 In 1859, possibly up to 300 or 400 Aboriginal people were massacred by white settlers in an event known as the Hospital Creek Massacre, recollections of which vary.
 A memorial was erected by the local Aboriginal Land Council near the site of the massacre.

 The town was first known as "Walcha Hut" but this later changed to "Brewarrina".

 In 1859 a riverboat called Gemini, skippered by William Randell, reached the town.
 This opened the possibility of developing the town as a port, and by the early 1860s Brewarrina was recognised as the furthest navigable point on the Darling River.
 Brewarrina became a port for shipping wool to Adelaide via the Darling and Murray rivers.
 The town was formally surveyed and laid out in 1861 and proclaimed on 28 April 1863.

-The paddle steamer Wandering Jew of 66 tonnes, 22 × 4.4 × 1.5 m, was built in 1866 and registered at Sydney.
+The paddle steamer Wandering Jew of 66 tonnes, 22 × 4.4 × 1.5 metres (72¼ x 14½ x 5 feet), was built in 1866 and registered at Sydney.
 On 15 December 1914, Wandering Jew was lost due to a fire on Barwon River, Brewarrina.
 "The Wandering Jew represents an earlier maritime era and provides a direct link to the riverine heritage of Brewarrina.
 Its colourful history and repeated damage by fire is evocative of the dramas associated with riverboat travel".